-She’s currently studying a Master’s in Design Engineering in Harvard University as a Fulbright Scholarship grantee and is available for collaborations and job offers.
+Currently, she’s pursuing a Master’s in Design Engineering at Harvard University as a Fulbright Scholarship grantee and is available for collaborations and job offers.

 Mitsue was born naturally curious, always questioning everything around her.
 She enjoys involving completely into projects, and is known for her hard work.
 She loves collaborating in teams with people that share her passion for challenging projects that demand creative thinking and exploring new methods.
 She often ends up leading groups, motivating their members and pushing them to reach high standards.

 She has a B.A. in Industrial Design by Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
 She was Lead Design Strategist at SBB and worked with clients like Samsung, WWF, Aeromexico, and Uber.
 She also co-founded Tothom, a strategic design startup, and became president of SODA (Society of Anonymous Designers).

 Through design she´s collaborated and volunteered with different organizations to address social and environmental challenges like: Infantile Cerebral Palsy, the Pacific Ocean’s Garbage Patch, Music without Borders for Imagina Children’s Foundation, and co-creation sessions and workshop for the Mexican government, among others.